 Negotiate For A Better Rate On The Second Card That You Just Now Removed the Debt From.
 This card may be far cheaper to use than the card you stacked your debt on.
 No matter.
-They don’t know your other interest rates.
-Nor do they care much.
-They just want to make money off you again.
-To maximize your negotiating power, wait until their records confirm a zero balance.
+They have no way of knowing that.
+Your other interest rates are your secret.
+All they know is you had the power to transfer your debt elsewhere, and you did.
+To make money off you again means they'll have to make you a better offer.
+Note: To maximize your negotiating power, wait until their records confirm a zero balance.
 It may take up to ten days for this to occur.

 Repeat These Steps